GUSGOMESZ/Important-Commands/phoenix.md

 Here are some important commands related to Phoenix !

-# Basic commands

-Creates a new Phoenix project.
+---

 ```bash
 mix phx.new project_name
 ```

-Starts the Phoenix web server.
+Creates a new Phoenix project.

 ```bash
 mix phx.server
 ```

-Displays all defined routes.
+Starts the Phoenix web server.

 ```bash
 mix phx.routes
 ```

+Displays all defined routes.